Fees and Study Lists

 Leaves of Absence/Withdrawal

-6. Director/graduate advisor (nursing students obtain signature of director of student affairs)
+- Director/graduate adviser (nursing students obtain signature of director of student affairs)

 Parental and Medical Leaves for PhD Students

-Students shall work with their program administrator and advisor to ensure that any leave of absence is minimally disruptive to their academic progression.
+Students shall work with their program administrator and adviser to ensure that any leave of absence is minimally disruptive to their academic progression.

 See details on PhD Student Leaves Policy.

-2. Director/graduate advisor (nursing students obtain signature of director of student affairs)
+- Director/graduate adviser (nursing students obtain signature of director of student affairs)

 Change of Field of Study